ziadcodz-stack/odin-recipes/README.md

 by building this website i am demonstrating my skills in the following subjects:

 - Good understanding of HTML boilerplate
-- Good understanding of CSS selectors
-- Good understanding of CSS properties
 - Working with text (headings - paragraphs)
 - Working with Links
 - Working with images
 - Working with Lists (ordered - unordered)
+- Working with CSS selectors
+- Working with CSS properties
 - Working with Git and CLI to push my code to github